unn/taxonomy_menu/README.txt

  Syncronise changes to this vocabulary: If selected, the menu will auto update when you change a node or term.
 Recommened to always have this selected.
-  When you change the generated menu with the core menu function, i.e. move it or change the structure, these changes most probably get lost when adding a new taxonomy term because Taxonomy Menu rebuilds the menu without knowing about the changes made elsewhere.
+  When you change the generated menu with the core menu function, i.e. move it or change the structure, these changes most probably get lost when adding a new taxonomy term because Taxonomy menu rebuilds the menu without knowing about the changes made elsewhere.

  Display Number of Nodes: Displays the number of nodes next to the term in the menu.